Skip to main content

 Use the custom destination in dlt pipelineโ€‹

-There are multiple ways to pass the custom destination function to dlt pipeline:
+There are multiple ways to pass the custom destination function to the dlt pipeline:

 • Directly reference the destination function